Breaking Bad (franchise): Breaking Bad: Original Minisodes (2009–2011)

 Breaking Bad: Original Minisodes is a web series based on the television series Breaking Bad.
 A total of 17 "minisodes", which are more comedy-oriented than most full episodes, were released over the course of three years.

 Better Call Saul Employee Training (2017–2022)

 From 2017 to 2022, AMC released four separate short series that feature a mix of live action and animated segments in conjunction with the last four seasons of Better Call Saul.
-Season three featured Los Pollos Hermanos Employee Training with Esposito portraying Gus, season four featured Madrigal Electromotive Security Training with Mike Ehrmantraut with Banks as Mike, season five featured Ethics Training with Kim Wexler with Seehorn as Kim and side-voiceovers from Odenkirk as Jimmy and Patrick Fabian as Howard, and season six featured Filmmaker Training with the film crew that helped Jimmy make his advertisements.
+Season three featured Los Pollos Hermanos Employee Training with Esposito portraying Gus Fring, season four featured Madrigal Electromotive Security Training with Mike Ehrmantraut with Banks as Mike, season five featured Ethics Training with Kim Wexler with Seehorn as Kim and side-voiceovers from Odenkirk as Jimmy and Patrick Fabian as Howard, and season six featured Filmmaker Training with the film crew that helped Jimmy make his advertisements.
 These were released over the course of each season on YouTube and through AMC's social media.
 The first three series consisted of ten episodes, while the last consisted of six.

-Both Los Pollos Hermanos Employee Training and Ethics Training with Kim Wexler received the Primetime Emmy Award for Outstanding Short Form Comedy or Drama Series, and while Madrigal Electromotive Security Training with Mike Ehrmantraut had been initially nominated, the Academy had to pull the nomination after discovering the show was too short (less than two minutes), though stated the pull was "in no way a diminishment of the quality of Better Call Saul Employee Training or Mr. Banks's performance in it".